 The causes of Alzheimer’s disease are not yet fully understood, but probably include a combination of:

-- Age-related changes in the brain, like shrinking, inflammation, blood vessel damage, and breakdown of energy within cells, that may harm neurons and affect other brain cells.
+- Age-related changes in the brain, like shrinking, inflammation, blood vessel damage, and breakdown of energy within cells, which may harm neurons and affect other brain cells.

 - Changes or differences in genes, which may be passed down by a family member.
 Both types of Alzheimer's — the very rare early-onset type occurring between age 30 and mid-60s, and the most common late-onset type occurring after a person’s mid-60s — can be related to a person’s genes in some way.
 Many people with Down syndrome, a genetic condition, will develop Alzheimer’s as they age and may begin to show symptoms in their 40s.